 - You’ll find a wide choice of pattern combinations and colours.

 - Very little maintenance, no weeds will grow through.
 Easy to clean.

 - Impossible to patch repair if it becomes damaged (perhaps to gain access to cables or pipes under the ground).
 Once broken you will need to replace the whole lot.

 - Can suffer from cracks even with crack control joints.

-- Flaking and spalling are also common if it’s not laid professionally.
+- Flaking and spalling are also common if the installer doesn’t lay it correctly.